-- 1. Replace the flange end by slowly twisting, rocking and pushing the flange end into the Valve body. - 2.
-Use care not to catch or trap the O-ring between the flange end and Valve body, as the O-ring could be damaged. - 3.
+- 1. Replace the flange end by pushing it into the valve body. - 2.
+Use care not to catch or trap the O-ring between the flange end and valve body, as the O-ring could become damaged. - 3.
 Do not over-tighten the flange end cap screws.
 A quarter or half turn past finger tight is sufficient.